kkaur89/SEI-Project-Three/README.md

 - The models in the backend and the relationships between them.
 - Packages that we would need to support our app.

 The next step was to create a wireframe based on the MVP features we landed on.
-We used Excalidraw for the first time, this app was perfect for allowing us all to be collaborative and evryone to be ale to see live how the site would look.
+We used Excalidraw for the first time, this app was perfect for allowing us all to be collaborative, we took a few components each and then reviewed the wireframe together and made any neccessary updates.

 ![Iceland Wireframe  (1)](https://user-images.githubusercontent.com/77445688/116818420-1ce7d700-ab63-11eb-863f-65989e1800b5.png)